oribix/D2-Update-Parser/README.md

 # D2-Update-Parser
-Destiny 2 releases regular updated.
-This program is meant to get the update , parse it, then format it to be MediaWiki compatible.
+Destiny 2 releases regular updates.
+This program gets the update, parses it, then formats it for mediawiki.